Infant feeding: Starting solids

 Solid foods should be introduced from six months onward.
 Salt, sugar, processed meat, juices, and canned foods should be avoided.
 Breast milk or infant formula continues to be the primary source of nutrition during these months, in addition to solid foods.
 Solid food can be introduced during this age because the gastrointestinal tract has matured.
 Solids can be digested more easily, and allergic responses are less likely.
 The infant has begun teething by now, which will aid in chewing of solid food.
-Another milestone that the infant may have reached by now is properly supporting and turning their head.
-They may do this to express a dislike in certain foods.
-The infant has also developed enough to participate in feedings by grasping bottles and pieces of food to feed themselves.
+Another milestone that the infant may have reached by now is properly supporting and turning its head; it may do this to express a dislike in certain foods.
+The infant has also developed enough to participate in feedings by grasping bottles and pieces of food to feed itself.

-When beginning solids it is important that the infant starts consuming solids with iron.
-Infants store iron from the womb and by 6 months of age it has depleted from their body.
+When beginning solids, it is important that the infant start consuming iron-rich solids.
+Infants store iron from the womb, and, by 6 months of age, it has depleted from their body.
 Iron-fortified infant cereal has traditionally been the first solid introduced due to its high iron content.
 Cereals can be made of rice, barley, or oatmeal.
 However, there is increasing suggestion that iron-rich whole foods, such as meat and legumes, might be a better choice than iron-fortified processed foods such as manufactured rice cereals.

 Health benefits of breast milk

 Each year in the U.S. roughly 27% of infants and children are affected by disease.
 Breastfeeding can lower the risk of respiratory, gastrointestinal, and other potentially life-threatening diseases.
 It offers protection against obesity and diabetes later in life, too.
-Breast milk is proven to be chemically different for each mother and infant pair.
-For example, a premature infant's mother will have different milk than a mature infant's mother.
+Breast milk is proven to be chemically different for each mother and infant pair; for example, a premature infant's mother will have different milk than a mature infant's mother.
 Breast milk can also change if an infection is detected in the infant.
 This natural prevention is tailored toward each infant.

 Preventing anemia

 Breastfed infants are at a lower risk for acquiring iron-deficiency anemia.
 Infants that only consume cow's milk become deficient in iron and are 50% more likely to lose blood in their stool.
 If the infant is allergic to cow's milk, it causes inflammation of the digestive system, resulting in chronic blood loss and decreased absorption of iron.
 This is why infant formula must be iron-enriched if breastfeeding is not possible.
-Breast milk naturally contains lactoferrin, an iron binding protein that allows better iron absorption and digestion.
-Allowing the baby to absorb more iron leads to a better gut health of the infant.
+Breast milk naturally contains lactoferrin, an iron-binding protein that allows better iron absorption and digestion.
+Allowing the baby to absorb more iron leads to a better gut health for the baby.